Energy-Efficient Resource Allocation for PA Distortion-Aware M-MIMO OFDM System: Simulation results

 \subsection{Multi-UE Heterogeneous Path Loss}

-Finally, in this scenario, the EE is evaluated within a single circular cell of 5 km radius where $K=60$ UEs are uniformly distributed.
-We generate $1000$ random UE location sets following the path loss model from Table \ref{tab: sys_para}.
+Finally, to evaluate the behavior of the proposed DEEP-DEAL framework under realistic network conditions, we consider a large multi-UE scenario.
+A single circular cell of radius $10$~km is assumed, where $K=60$ UEs are uniformly distributed over the cell area.
+For each experiment, $1000$ random UE location realizations are generated according to the path-loss model in Table~\ref{tab: sys_para}.